-NOTE: The following courses in this major fulfill requirements for the Arts & Sciences Core: (1) ANTH 1103 Encountering Cultures; (2) ICST 2133 Intercultural Communication as an Intercultural Literacy Competency course.
-The following course in this major fulfills a requirement in the Bible & Theology major: (3) ICST 4109 Mission Theology for the Theological Study 2 requirement.
+NOTE: The following courses in this major fulfill requirements for the Arts & Sciences Core: (1) ANTH 1103 Encountering Cultures; (2) ICST 2133 Intercultural Communication as the "I" competency course.
+The following course in this major fulfills a requirement in the Bible & Theology Major: (3) ICST 4109 Mission Theology for the Theological Study 2 requirement.